plu5/plu5.github.io/_devlog/9-hiding-windows-for-optimisation-and-prefetching-mpv.md

 I'm just going to do a naïve solution without handling the possibility of multiple instances doing the same query.
 I'll leave it as an exercise to the reader to come up with something more robust.

-1. Rather than trying to work out ourselves when the list is stale, let the user decide by specifying --purgecache option.
+1. Rather than trying to work out ourselves when the list is stale, let the user decide by specifying `--purgecache` option.
 2. We need to not save the cache if the user quit before the list was fully fetched.
 We already have the mechanism in the loop to tell when we are on the last line [but this is not ideal because it means that the cache won't be saved if the user didn't go all the way until the last video, even if the whole list could have been fetched by the time they quit].
 We only need to save cache for yt-dlp so `process_lines` can take an argument containing path to the cache file or nothing if no caching is necessary.
 3. For position just save another file with the same md5 with .pos at the end.
-It's simple and can be implemented in a similar way to the list cache, and purged with --purgepos.
+It's simple and can be implemented in a similar way to the list cache, and purged with `--purgepos`.
 That way user can also keep the list cache but purge the pos or vice versa.
-4. If the options --purgecache or --purgepos are given with no query or inputfile after, don't purge (an alternative approach would be to purge all in that case).
+4. If the options `--purgecache` or `--purgepos` are given with no query or inputfile after, don't purge (an alternative approach would be to purge all in that case).
 5. For saving the pos, rather than capturing keyboard interrupt or something like that, I think it's better to save it each time it passes to the next video, so that way no matter how it's exited, the user's position in the list is preserved.
 To restore a position, remove the first n lines from the list, and pass the number as the argument to `process_lines` as well, because if the user started from the first video then `i` is the position, but if a position was restored we need to add the position that was restored to `i` in order to work out current position each iteration.
 6. If input is a file, we get the absolute path first, so that it will save and restore the same position for the given file even if supplied via a different relative path.
 7. Add help text too.
 There are usage notes already in the header comments but a user may be running the script without access to the file.